Editor’s note: Many of these ideas can be adapted to work for virtual or socially distanced events.

 Share the Load

-Keep costs and prep time to a minimum by planning events where the guests bring supplies or supply entertainment.
+Keep costs and prep time to a minimum with these fun event ideas where the guests bring supplies or supply entertainment.
 Ask attendees to RSVP and be sure to thank them for their part in the event.

 Game night: Ask families to bring their favorite board games.
 You might also call local independent toy stores; some lend or donate games for school events or even teach new ones.